-New Orleans has something to appeal to everyone.
-History lovers can check out the New Orleans Plantations or participate in a French Quarter walking tour, while foodies can chow down on all of the incredible New Orleans food, and photographers find themselves surrounded by Instagramable places in New Orleans.
+History lovers have good reason to visit as they can check out the New Orleans Plantations or participate in a French Quarter walking tour, while foodies can chow down on all of the incredible New Orleans food, and photographers find themselves surrounded by outdoor activities and Instagramable places in New Orleans.

 I mean, there is definitely a reason that New Orleans made the Top 18 Places to Visit by CNN.
 We love visiting New Orleans and find ourselves there several times a year being immersed in the Cajun culture.

 This North America hot spot is easy to fall in love with as there is no other place in the entire world that is as much fun as New Orleans!